Good Design, Great Moments.

 CALCULATING YOUR MATERIALS

-Measure area to be covered by floors (simply multiply width x length = square footage of the room).
-Measure transitions (like door entryways and nooks) individually (to be added to the previous area to determine total area to cover).
-Include at least 10% extra floors to make up for waste, trimming and future replacement needs.
+To determine the amount of material needed, measure area to be covered by floors (simply multiply width x length = square footage of the room).
+Also, measure transitions (like door entryways and nooks) individually (to be added to the previous area to determine total area to cover).
+Make sure to Include at least 10% extra floors to make up for waste, trimming and future replacement needs.

-Always acclimate your floors prior to installing them.
+ALWAYS acclimate your floors prior to installing them.
 The cartons must be stored horizontally and planks should remain in their closed boxes until installation.
-The room temperature should be kept between 55-85°F (13-30°C) for at least 48 hours prior to installation.
+The room temperature should be kept between 60-80°F (15-26°C) for at least 48 hours prior to installation.
 The same temperature range should be kept during and for at least 24h after installation.

 PREPARE TO INSTALL